OSINT-mindset/ShowMePlace/README.md

 1. Create a mapbox account here: www.mapbox.com.
 2. Once logged in, scroll down to Default Public Token.
 Copy it!
 You will need it in the `shomewplace.py` file
 3. Make sure you have downloaded and installed GeckoDriver in your computer.
 You can get it here: https://github.com/mozilla/geckodriver/releases
-4. Store the GeckoDriver.exe file in your root folder
+4. Store the geckodriver executable in your root/bin folder
-5. Run the ExtractSatelliteImages.py file.
-More explanations are in the comments
+5. Run the showmeplace.py file

 # Usage